leeivan1007/OptAgents/README.md

 ### Pytorch style
 The repository is based on a multi-agent system.

-It's like Pytorch mechanism to flow the data on a graph.
+It's like Pytorch mechanism to flow tnhe data on a graph.

 Because it depends on a structure to transmit the data.